Calgary Urban Project Society

 Calgary Urban Project Society runs three housing programs: Key Case Management, the Graduated Rent program, and Community Development.
 Housing made up 35% of program costs in F2016.
 CUPS housed 703 families in F2016 – 100 through Key Case Management, 390 through Community Development, and 203 through Graduated Rent.
 Also included in Housing services is the Crisis Intervention Fund (CIF), which helps people on the verge of utility disconnection or eviction with one-time financial aid of up to $400.
 In F2016, CUPS reports that CIF helped 356 households find housing or avoid eviction.

-Calgary Urban Project Society is a big-cap charity with donations of $12.7m in F2016.
-Ci gathered government funding data from the charity's T3010 CRA filings and backed out the amount from donations.
-The F2016 T3010 CRA filing was not available when this report was created, so F2016 donations appear much larger than previous years.
-Administrative costs are 18% of revenues and fundraising costs are 3% of donations. $0.21 of every donated dollar goes toward overhead costs, which falls within Ci's reasonable range for overhead spending.
+Calgary Urban Project Society is a big-cap charity with donations of $6.5m in F2016.
+Administrative costs are 18% of revenues and fundraising costs are 6% of donations. $0.24 of every donated dollar goes toward overhead costs, which falls within Ci's reasonable range for overhead spending.

 The charity's funding reserves of just under $2.0m can cover only 18% of annual program costs, indicating a funding need.